Food Safety Program

 If you would like information regarding the Logan County temporary food operation requirements, you can refer to the LCDPH Temporary Food Service Establishment Guidelines or contact the department for more details.

 On August 27, 2013, an amendment to Senate Bill 1495 was added to the Food Handling Regulation Enforcement Act (410 ILCS 625).
-This amendment requires any food handler working in the State of Illinois (who does not possess a valid Illinois Food Service Sanitation Manager Certificate or FSSMC) to complete food handler training.
-A food handler is a food employee, as defined in the Illinois Food Service Sanitation Code, who works with unpackaged food, food equipment, utensils, or food contact surfaces.
+This amendment requires any food handler working in the State of Illinois (who is not a Certified Food Protection Manager) to complete food handler training.
+A food handler is a food employee, as defined in the Food Code, who works with unpackaged food, food equipment, utensils, or food contact surfaces.
 Even a person working in a facility who is not a food handler on a regular basis, or who fills in when needed, must also receive food handler training.

 The amendment requires that After January 1, 2015, "restaurant" facilities must be able to provide proof that all food handlers have received proper training and a certificate for each employee must be made available to the local health department inspector upon request for review.
 By Illinois Department of Public Health (IDPH) definition, a "restaurant" means any business that is primarily engaged in the sale of ready-to-eat food for immediate consumption.
 "Primarily" is defined as having sales of ready-to-eat foods for immediate consumption comprising of at least 51% of total sales, excluding the sale of liquor.
-Therefore, it is important for managers to assure employees (who are not food service sanitation manager certified) receive training as soon as possible.
+Therefore, it is important for managers to assure employees (who are not a certified food protection manager) receive training as soon as possible.
 Training must be accomplished within 30 days of employment.
+A list of ANSI approved courses can be found online at ANSI.org.

 For food service managers who want their staff to receive additional food safety education, the LCDPH Division of Environmental Health is always available to provide in-services to food establishments at no cost.
 Arrangements can be made by contacting the department in advance to schedule an appointment.